The Lab Interpretation Course for Nurse Practitioners

 We’ve got you covered

-• Evidence-based, step-by-step clinical guidance
+• Evidence-based, step-by-step lab interpretation guidance

 Course overview